Lizz1102/terraform-projects/README.md

 ## Overview

-This project allows us to create a fully customizable development environment on AWS using Terraform - an IaC tool (Infrastructure as Code).
+This project allows us to create a fully customizable development environment in AWS using Terraform - an IaC tool (Infrastructure as Code).
 It provisions a set of resources that can help developers quickly spin up and configure resources required for their development work, ensuring consistency and reproducibility across environments.

 ## Features